Construction Techniques (Plumbing, Electrical, Carpentry and Masonry)

 A system of paid parking is in place at Doon, Cambridge, Guelph and Waterloo.
 Students must display a valid parking permit on their car windshield if parking on campus lots between 7:00 a.m. and 4:00 p.m.
 Information on parking regulations and permits can be found in the Parking Services section of the College's website.

 Classrooms, Computer Labs and Shop Access

 Generally, no food is permitted in any classroom, computer lab or shop.
-Beverages are permitted in unbreakable, re-sealable containers; however, they must be kept away from any computers or other sensitive equipment.
+In some areas, and at the discretion of faculty, beverages may be permitted in unbreakable, re-sealable containers; however, they must be kept away from any computers or other sensitive equipment.